EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 # DESCRIPTION

 This script can be used to perform a backup of a local PostgreSQL instance and ship the resulting tarball(s) to the Cloud.
+Currently AWS S3 and Azure Blob Storage are supported.

 It requires read access to PGDATA and tablespaces (normally run as `postgres` user).
-Currently only AWS S3 is supported.
+It can also be used as a hook script on a barman server, in which case it requires read access to the directory where barman backups are stored.

 This script and Barman are administration tools for disaster recovery of PostgreSQL servers written in Python and maintained by EnterpriseDB.